 If you get just the right proportions, Snowboy will come to life and he will give you a DIY recipe from the Ice (Frozen) series.
 He will also give you a Large Snowflake, which is a material used to craft items from that series, so be sure to save it!

-You will always get a recipe when you make a Snowboy for the first time, regardless of whether you made him correctly or not.
-However, the next time you attempt to make a Snowboy, you will be judged by how you build him.
+You'll always get a recipe the first time you make a Snowboy, regardless of whether you made him correctly or not.
+However, the next time you attempt to make a Snowboy, you will be judged by how well you build him.

-Failing to make a perfect Snowboy means no DIY recipe and no Snowflakes, so check out our tips and tricks for making the perfect Snowboy in the next section to get it right every time!
+Failing to make a perfect Snowboy means no DIY recipe and no Snowflakes, so check out our tips and tricks for making the perfect Snowboy to get it right every time!

-When you make a perfect Snowboy, you can talk to him to get a Large Snowflake from him every day, for a total of 4 days until he melts, including the day he was made.
+When you make a perfect Snowboy, you can talk to him to get a Large Snowflake from him every day, including the day he was made, for a total of 4 days until he melts.

 You can do this for each perfect Snowboy you have, so aim for perfection each day to rack up those Large Snowflakes for crafting!

-After building a perfect Snowboy for the first time, you will unlock the Nook Mileage activity "Snowmeastro!"
+After building a perfect Snowboy for the first time, you will unlock the Nook Mileage activity "Snowmeastro"!
+It is possible to make 20 perfect Snowboys in one snowy season, so you don't have to worry about having to wait another year if you don't time travel.

 |Build a perfect Snowboy for the first time.||300||Cold-Sensitive/Sprite|